prietop/SPECcast/README.md

 # SPECcast
+NOTE: SPECcast has been improved and replaced by BenchCast.
+It now includes applications other than SPEC CPU 2017 along with other features.
+Please, refer to the [BenchCast repository](https://github.com/prietop/BenchCast).
 SPECcast is a performance evaluation tool that uses profiling ([PAPI](https://icl.utk.edu/papi/)) and synchronization mechanisms to overcome limitations of current alternatives.
 SPECcast is able to generate huge amount of multiprogrammed workloads from SPEC, executing their Region Of Interest (ROI) simultaneously.
 Therefore it can provide high number of measures in a short amount of time, and thanks to PAPI, it is not limited to execution time or IPC.
 SPECcast is intended to be used on real hardware and/or Full System simulations tools (like [gem5](https://www.gem5.org/)).

 ## Announcements